Last month I had the privilege of visiting Paris, France on vacation with my best friend, Ashley from Baker by Nature.

 I hadn’t been since I was a kid when my family took a trip.
 I remember falling completely in love with crepes back then, being utterly infatuated by watching the men pour the crepe batter onto those big crepe cookers and pushing the batter around into a perfect circle in .2 seconds flat.

-They really couldn’t be easier, you just may not make the most perfect circular crepes on your first few tries.
+They really couldn’t be easier – you just may not make the most perfectly circular crepes on your first few tries.
 And that’s okay!
-My first crepe always looks goofy.
+My first one always looks goofy.

-If you’re visiting Paris anytime soon, or want to peek some crepe flavor inspiration, my favorite crepe restaurant was Breizth cafe.
+If you’re visiting Paris anytime soon, or want to peek at some flavor inspiration, my favorite crepe restaurant was Breizth Cafe.
 We went to the location in Le Marais.
-However, when in Paris even street crepes are usually pretty spectacular.
+However, when in Paris, even street crepes are usually pretty spectacular.

 Throw all the batter ingredients in a blender and be done.
 It’s that simple to make the batter!

-The the batter should be refrigerated for at least an hour.
-It’ll keep for up to 2 days so you can make it ahead of time (though cooked crepes can be made ahead as well).
+The batter should be refrigerated for at least an hour.
+It’ll keep for up to 2 days, so you can make it ahead of time (though cooked crepes can be made ahead).
 This chilling time allows the flour to absorb the liquid and the gluten to relax so that there aren’t too many bubbles or a rubbery texture.
-The longer it chills the more flavorful the crepes will be.
-HOWEVER, if you’re crunched on time you can skip this step.
+The longer it chills, the more flavorful the crepes will be.
+However, if you’re crunched on time, you can skip this step.

 Be sure not to add too much batter or you’ll end up with sad pancakes and not crepes!